meppu/surreal/README.md

 ### With Supervisor

-The recommended approach to initialize a SurrealDB connection is through a supervisor.
+The recommended approach to initialise a SurrealDB connection is through a supervisor.

 You can use `surreal:child_spec/1` to create a child specification for your supervisor, as shown below: